-This happened to me this week.
-I read the remarkable story of Jesus forgiving the sinful woman recorded in Luke 7:35-50.
-I don’t know how many times I have read it in the past but that doesn’t make it boring.
+Take, for example, the remarkable story of Jesus forgiving the sinful woman recorded in Luke 7:35-50.
+No matter how many times you have read it, it never gets boring.
 There is so much to ponder!
-Today, I want to zero in on the little story Jesus told Simon, the Pharisee, before he forgave the woman.
-Here it is.
+Today, I want to zero in on the little story Jesus told Simon, the Pharisee before he forgave the woman.

-That’s it.
-A few short sentences.
+That’s it—a few short sentences.
 In them, however, lies an earth-shattering truth.
 Did you catch it?
-The moneylender forgave the debts of both persons, BEFORE they did anything for him.
-In fact, Jesus doesn’t even say they asked him to forgive the debt.
+The moneylender forgave the debts of both persons—BEFORE they did anything for him.
+Jesus doesn’t even say they asked him to forgive the debt.
 He just did it.

 Friends, this is not a minor point.
 As soon as you introduce any “if” into the equation, you give an opening for doubt to squirm in.
 I can’t tell you how many people I have spoken with who wonder if they are forgiven because they question whether they truly believe.
 (By the way, just asking the question indicates faith.
 Unbelievers don’t worry whether or not they believe.)

 As you celebrate Christ, think of the moneylender forgiving the debt proactively.
 Think of God initiating reconciliation with you unilaterally.
 See that, because Jesus came, God’s forgiveness for you is a done deal.
 See all this and rejoice!